 Halitosis has a number of possible causes: cavities, gum disease, cracked fillings and less-than-clean dentures are all likely suspects.
-Then there are the dietary factors.
-High-protein/low-carbohydrate diets, acidic foods, sweets and, of course, a steady fare of onions and garlic can all contribute to bad breath.
-So will excessive coffee and alcohol consumption.
-Tobacco users run an even higher risk.
+Then there are the dietary factors; high-protein/low-carbohydrate diets, acidic foods, sweets and, of course, a steady fare of onions and garlic can all contribute to bad breath.
+Excessive coffee, alcohol consumption and tobacco users run an even higher risk.

 *From study representing teeth surface area measurements.